nating/cs-exams/assets/notes/fourth-year/machine-learning/notes/2-logistic-regression.md

 Logistic Regression does more than linear regression, as it considers the case where variables are binary.

-< TODO Define what a general linear model is "A family of classifiers"-Francois >

 In a general linear model, we try to find a linear combination of the data *x<sup>T</sup>y* so that the sign of *x<sup>T</sup>y* tells us about the outcome *y*: *y=[x<sup>T</sup>y+𝜀>0]*

 The quantity *x<sup>T</sup>y*, which is a scalar value, is called the **Risk Score**.